au2001/onepace-stremio/README.md

 # One Pace x One Piece Kai Stremio Addon

+Join the [#onepace:garnier.dev](https://matrix.to/#/#onepace:garnier.dev) Matrix channel to receive updates when new episodes are released!

 ## Overview

 [Stremio](https://www.stremio.com) is a modern media center that gives you the freedom to watch everything you want.\